disaverio/ArchlinuxNotes/NVIDIA_Setup.md

 # mkinitcpio -P
 ```

-- To avoid the possibility of forgetting to update initramfs after an NVIDIA driver upgrade, you may want to use a pacman hook by creating the file `/etc/pacman.d/hooks/nvidia.hook`:
+- to avoid forgetting to update initramfs after an NVIDIA driver upgrade, do setup a pacman hook by creating the file `/etc/pacman.d/hooks/nvidia.hook`:
 ```
 [Trigger]
 Operation=Install